mihail-m/CP-implementations/3-Basic-Data-Structures/README.md

   </p>

 ## Stack
-- A data structure that allows access only to the last added element.
+- A data structure that allows access only to the most recently added element.

 - O(1) complexity to add element.

 - O(1) comlexity to remove element.

-- O(1) complexity to get the top most element (the last added one).
+- O(1) complexity to get the top most element (the most recently added one).

 - <p> There are 2 ways to represent a stack:<br>
       - with an array<br>